VickersCode/MyWiki/git/starting.md

 ## git-init

-A common boilerplate, once a repository has been created on GitHub:
+A common boilerplate, once a repository has been created on GitHub: (Just change anywhere it says "title")

 ```
   echo "# title" >> README.md